First English Civil War: Overview

 The First English Civil War forms part of the 1639 to 1653 Wars of the Three Kingdoms, fought in England and Wales, along with the separate kingdoms of Scotland and Ireland.
 (Note: Some historians, such as Trevor Royle, suggest 1638 to 1660) Others include the 1639 and 1640 Bishops' Wars, 1641 to 1653 Irish Confederate Wars, 1648 Second English Civil War, 1649 to 1653 Cromwellian conquest of Ireland, and 1650 to 1652 Anglo-Scottish War, previously known as the Third English Civil War.
 The First and Second English Civil Wars are sometimes grouped together as the 1642 to 1648 English Civil War.

 The underlying cause of the war in England was a long-running struggle for political and religious control between the monarchy and Parliament that began when James VI and I became king in 1603.
 The issues re-surfaced after the 1660 Stuart Restoration, and were arguably only resolved by the 1688 Glorious Revolution.
 American historians like Kevin Phillips have identified many similarities between the principles at stake in 1642, and those leading to the American Revolution.

 Royalist or Parliamentarian

-A simple division of the opposing parties into Royalist Cavaliers and Parliamentarian Roundheads is a perspective that is now accepted as outdated, but which still informs modern perceptions.
-These are also influenced by the complex historical reputation of Oliver Cromwell, particularly in Ireland.
-The installation of his statue outside the Houses of Parliament was approved in 1856, but not carried out until 1895, with most of the funds supplied by Prime Minister Lord Rosebery.
-In 2004, a group of MPs unsuccessfully proposed a motion to have it melted down, and the debate continues.

-In reality, individual motives for choosing a side were complex, and there were wide areas of alignment between Royalists and Parliamentarians.
-Many tried to remain neutral, or participated with extreme reluctance, while others fought on both sides at different points.
-Historian Tim Harris suggests that by 1640, most agreed attempts by Charles to govern without Parliament had gone too far.
-After the Grand Remonstrance was submitted in late 1641, moderates like Edward Hyde created a Royalist political faction, arguing Parliament was trying to alter the balance too much the other way.
+A simple division of the opposing parties into Royalist Cavaliers and Parliamentarian Roundheads is a perspective now accepted as outdated, but one which arguably still informs modern perceptions.
+In reality, individual motives for choosing a side were complex, and many either remained neutral, or participated with extreme reluctance, while others fought on both sides at different points.
+Historian Tim Harris suggests that by 1640, most agreed Personal Rule had usurped the role of Parliament.
+It was only the submission of the Grand Remonstrance in late 1641 that led moderates like Edward Hyde to create a Royalist political faction, arguing Parliament was going too far the other way.